benmangold/container-image-template/README.md

 # container-image-template

-Building and testing images with Docker, Dive, Goss and Snyk
+Building, testing and publishing images with Docker, Dive, Goss and Snyk.